Berichte 2023

 Many thanks to the generous sponsors!

-Special thanks also go to the Evangelical Church in Pfedelbach.
-Christian Dengler has made sure that some sponsors also donate the results of the “Evangelical Church Team” to the Namibia Association.
-This will significantly increase the proceeds for Namibia.
+Special thanks also go to the Protestant parish in Pfedelbach.
+Christian Dengler has worked to ensure that several sponsors also donate the "Evangelical Parish Team"'s earnings to the Namibia Association.
+This significantly increases the proceeds for Namibia.

-The approximately 130 children in the two soup kitchens and the 80 students in the student dormitories are particularly happy about this.
-Due to the currently difficult Corona situation and the war situation in Ukraine, many people in Namibia do not have sufficient work and many families are suffering from hunger, which has not been so serious in recent years.
+The approximately 130 children in the two soup kitchens and the 80 students in the student dormitories are especially pleased about this.
+Due to the current difficult coronavirus situation and the war in Ukraine, many people in Namibia are once again lacking sufficient work, and many families are suffering from hunger, something that hasn't been as severe in recent years.

 Please note the dates: